gptbuilds/langchain-fastapi-starter/README.md

 application/json" -d '{"message": "can you run the tool properly?
 Make up params and test"}' http://0.0.0.0:81/test-agent`

+The agent is a structured chat agent, the example tool in `services/api/toolset/empty_tool.py` is an asynchronous tool that takes multiple inputs.

 ## Prod

 Change `docker-compose.prod.yml` and add your domain in: